 DepositPhotos

-If for any reason you can’t file your tax return by the April 15 deadline (April 17 if you live in Maine or Massachusetts), simply request an automatic six-month extension by filing Form 4868 or making an electronic tax payment to the IRS.
+If for any reason you can’t file your tax return by the April 15 (or May 1) deadline, simply request an automatic six-month extension by filing Form 4868 or making an electronic tax payment to the IRS.
 That will push your filing deadline to Oct.
 15.

 But remember that an extension is only for filing your tax return—not for paying any tax due.
-So, if you expect to owe taxes this year, estimate the tax you’ll owe and pay that amount by the April 15 or 17 deadline.
+So, if you expect to owe taxes this year, estimate the tax you’ll owe and pay that amount by the April 15 (or May 1) deadline.

 Related: How to File a Tax Extension